jazzband/website/docs/about/security.md

 you acknowledging your initial email and then, depending on the action to be taken, further followup emails afterwards.

-If you would like to optionally encrypt the email to [security@jazzband.co]sec(mailto:security@jazzband.co) please use the PGP key with the fingerprint:
+If you would like to optionally encrypt the email to [security@jazzband.co](mailto:security@jazzband.co) please use the PGP key with the fingerprint:

 ```